wp-cool-tools/speed-contact-bar/README.txt

 8. SlideShare
 9. Snapchat
 10. SoundCloud
+11. Telegram
+12. Text Messages
-11. Tumblr
+13. Tumblr
-12. Twitter
+14. Twitter
-13. Vimeo
+15. Vimeo
+16. WhatsApp
-14. Xing
+17. Xing
-15. Yelp
+18. Yelp
-16. Youtube
+19. Youtube
-17. any further content you wish by using the filter hook `speed-contact-bar-icons` (as documented in FAQ section &quot;How to add and re-order list entries by using hooks&quot;).
+20. any further content you wish by using the filter hook `speed-contact-bar-icons` (as documented in FAQ section &quot;How to add and re-order list entries by using hooks&quot;).

-More social media plattforms will come in future.
+More social media platforms will come in future.

 = Design options under your fingertips =